razzlemacher/ut-health-final-proj/README.md

 * exploring the nodes and edges
 * validating the structure of the `networkx` graph that this pyvis graph represents

+Sample Pyvis graph with 9 patient nodes connected by shared diagnoses:
 <img src="images/sample_pyvis_graph_9_nodes.jpg" alt="Sample Pyvis Graph" width="800"/>